tarsisexistence/routeshub/README.md

 }

 ```
--  **getHubSlices** - is a function that returns all declared slices in the project.
+-  **getHubSlices** - This is a function that returns all declared slices in the project.
 ```typescript
 @Component({
   ...